 Tips to Avoid Crowds and Lines

 - When to Go: Lines outside the Van Gogh Museum can look daunting, but they move quickly.
 Weekends are the busiest days; go early on a weekday morning or during Friday night extended hours to avoid crowds.
-Summer is high tourist season in Amsterdam (read When to Go to Amsterdam for more seasonal highlights).
+Summer is high tourist season in Amsterdam.

 - Pre-purchased Tickets: Bypass the lines altogether when you buy tickets online (the museum accepts both printed and digital tickets) or at any of the Amsterdam tourist offices ("VVV") ahead of time.